kenlukas/teractf/Lunch_and_Learns/Jun_2025/Crypto-MindYourPsAndQs/README.md

 ### In RSA, a small e value can be problematic, but what about N?
 Can you decrypt this? values

-You can download the file which contains:
+You can download the file, which contains:

 ```sh
 $ cat values